FurahaAswan/ClueMaster/README.md

 ```
 docker compose up
 ```
-The application should then be running on port http://localhost:82
+The application should then be running on http://localhost:82

 ## Screenshots